Help us improve your experience.

 On ACX7000 series of devices, the Forwarding Engine Board (FEB) FRU contains only the PFE complex, and the Routing Engine contains the CPU compute complex.
 Routing Engine FRU executes both Routing Engine and line-card applications.

-The following table shows the high availability attributes and features supported on ACX7000 series of devices:
+The following table shows the attributes and feature support for high availability on ACX7000 series of devices:

 Table 1: High availability attributes and features on ACX7000 series